James Stirling (architect): Career

 During the 1970s, Stirling's architectural language began to change as the scale of his projects moved from small (and not very profitable) to very large.
 His architecture became more overtly neoclassical, though it remained deeply imbued with modernism.
 This produced a wave of large-scale urban projects, most notably three museum projects for Düsseldorf, Cologne, and Stuttgart.
-Winning the design competition for the Neue Staatsgalerie, it came to be seen as an example of postmodernism, a label which stuck but which he himself rejected, and was considered by many to be his most important work.
+He won the design competition for the Neue Staatsgalerie in Stuttgart with a design that played off of Berlin's neoclassical Altes Museum, but without that building's neoclassical facade.
+The building came to be seen as an example of postmodernism, a label which stuck but which he himself rejected, and was considered by many to be his most important work.

 As part of the worldwide expansion of Stirling and Wilford's practice beginning in the 1970s, the firm completed four significant buildings in the U.S., all university structures: an addition for the Rice University School of Architecture in Houston, Texas; the Arthur M. Sackler Museum at Harvard University in Cambridge, Massachusetts; the Schwartz Center for the Performing Arts at Cornell University in Ithaca, New York; and the Biological Sciences Library at the University of California, Irvine.
 Among unrealized projects in the US are designs for Columbia University and a competition proposal for the Walt Disney Concert Hall in Los Angeles.

 In 1981, Stirling was awarded the Pritzker Prize.
-Stirling received a series of important commissions in England – the Clore Gallery for the Turner Collection at the Tate Britain, London (1980–87); the Tate Liverpool (1984, but since then heavily altered and no longer recognisable as a Stirling project), and No 1 Poultry in London (1986, completed posthumously).
+Stirling received a series of important commissions in England – the Clore Gallery for the Turner Collection at the Tate Britain, London (1980–87); the Tate Liverpool (1984, but since then heavily altered and no longer recognisable as a Stirling project).
+The last building he completed during his life was the Venice Biennale Bookshop (1989–91, with Thomas Muirhead).
+No 1 Poultry in London (1988–98), one of Stirling's final designs, was posthumously completed by Wilford.